bermejo4/bermejo4.github.io/projects/Arduino/RaspberryPicoMotorController.md

 ">
 </div>

-Below we can find the main code in matlab:
+Below we can find the main code in micropython:
 ````python
 from machine import Pin, PWM
 from time import sleep